MicrosoftDocs/dynamics-365-project-operations/articles/environment/determine-deployment-type.md

 - Sales process for projects that extends Dynamics 365 Sales application experiences
 - Project planning using Microsoft Project for the Web
 - Multi-dimensional pricing
-- Unified Resource Management
+- Unified resource management
-- Time Tracking
+- Time tracking
-- Basic Expense
+- Basic expense
-- Proforma and Customer-facing Invoicing Experiences
+- Proforma and customer-facing invoicing

 #### Deployment steps
 Determine the best deployment model of Project Operations using the [Deployment questionnaire](https://aka.ms/provisionprojectoperations).